 Remember that OAs only protect against oxygen.
 You’ll also want to protect your food against heat, light, and physical damage.

-The following table gives you general guideline of what shelf life you can expect when packaging food with oxygen absorbers.
+The following table gives you a general guideline of what shelf life you can expect when packaging food with oxygen absorbers.

 |Hard Whole Grains |